Architecture of London: Late Baroque Architecture

 As with the city churches, this complex of buildings was a collaboration between Wren and Nicholas Hawksmoor, with many sections displaying the latter's distinctive monumental style.
-The design made careful consideration of existing buildings, namely the Queen's House by Indigo Jones, which is framed by the east and west wings, as well as John Webb's uncompleted Greenwich Palace which was incorporated into the new complex.
+The design made careful consideration of existing buildings, namely the Queen's House by Inigo Jones, which is framed by the east and west wings, as well as John Webb's uncompleted Greenwich Palace which was incorporated into the new complex.
 Wren's Royal Observatory, Greenwich (1675) on the hill to the south is also a dramatic addition to this picturesque ensemble.
 The result is a dramatically set group of buildings which appear to be part of a unified plan despite being built in different periods and designed by several different architects.
 The complex is now part of the UNESCO World Heritage Site: Maritime Greenwich, which is described as "the finest and most dramatically sited architectural ensemble and landscape ensemble in the British Isles."